Allogeneic Expanded Gamma Delta T Cells With GD2 Chemoimmunotherapy in Relapsed /Refractory Neuroblastoma or Refractory/ Relapsed Osteosarcoma

 • - Patients with a history of myocarditis.

-- Patients who have received any live vaccines within 30 days prior to enrollment
+- Patients who have received any live vaccines within 30 days before enrollment

 Trial Details